Customer challenge

 3D model image of a 49000 DWT chemical tanker designed by SDARI with Cadmatic.

-The CADMATIC eBrowser project review tool has been in use for several years already at SDARI.
+The CADMATIC eBrowser project review tool has been in use for several years at SDARI.
 It is used to compress models into a single document, after which SDARI employees take it with them to customer meetings.

 Read more about Cadmatic ship design solutions.